 Disable DASH Playback on YouTube

-This tip is for those whole have low internet speed and want to buffer the full video first, and then watch it.
+This tip is for those who have low internet speed and want to buffer the full video first, and then watch it.
 YouTube uses something called Dynamic Adaptive Streaming over HTTP (DASH).
-DASH enables high quality streaming of media content over the Internet, delivered from conventional HTTP web servers.
-It works by breaking the content into a sequence of small HTTP-based file segments, each segment containing a short interval of playback time of a content.
+DASH enables high-quality streaming of media content over the Internet, delivered from conventional HTTP web servers.
+It works by breaking the content into a sequence of small HTTP-based file segments, each segment containing a short interval of playback time of the content.
 So you may notice that YouTube won’t buffer the video when you pause it.
 It will just buffer that file segment alone and not the entire video.
-On YouTube DASH playback is enabled by default.
+On YouTube, DASH playback is enabled by default.